ukaea/parallel-preprocessor/Readme.md

 ### Compile from source
 [wiki/BuildOnLinux.md](wiki/BuildOnLinux.md): Guide to install dependencies and compile on Linux (Centos, Fedora, Ubuntu), build instructions.

-[wiki/BuildOnWindows.md](wiki/BuildOnWindows.md): Guide to install dependencies via conda, and compile from source on windows
+[wiki/BuildOnWindows.md](wiki/BuildOnWindows.md): Guide to install dependencies via conda, and compile from source on Windows.

+[wiki/BuildOnMacOS.md](wiki/BuildOnMacOS.md): Guide to install dependencies via Homebrew, and compile from source on MacOS.

 [wiki/CondaBuildGuide.md](wiki/CondaBuildGuide.md): Guide and notes to build binary conda packages for windows and Linux.